 Staff Attorney, Immigration

-- Provide direct legal representation to low-income immigrants, in a variety of matters before the Executive Office for Immigration Review (EOIR), the US Citizenship and Immigration Service (USCIS), and the Maryland state courts with a focus on serving immigrant survivors of intimate-partner violence, human trafficking, and other crimes, and vulnerable children and youth.
+- Provide direct legal representation to low-income immigrants in a variety of matters before the Executive Office for Immigration Review (EOIR), the US Citizenship and Immigration Service (USCIS), with a focus on serving immigrant survivors of intimate-partner violence, human trafficking, and other crimes, and vulnerable children and youth.

 - Where necessary, advocate on behalf of clients who have been victims of crimes, including human trafficking, in interactions with law enforcement.

-- Stay current on relevant laws and policies by attending training and conferences and reviewing new laws, regulations, and court rules.
+- Stay current on relevant laws and policies by attending trainings and conferences and reviewing new laws, regulations and court rules.

-- 1-3 years of experience in immigration law, with litigation and removal defense experience a plus.
+- 1-3 years’ experience practicing immigration law, including litigation and removal defense experience and experiencing representing survivors of trauma.